Scottish banks gird for possible independence

 As such, companies may be forced to either close existing schemes, split them into two parts or face having to pump additional funds into them to ensure they are fully-funded.

-"That's the biggest concern for our members," said Steven Dignall, Scotland representative for the National Association of Pension Funds, whose Scottish members have combined assets of more than 70 billion pounds and include employers such as Heineken (HEIN.AS) and Scottish Power, part of Iberdola (IBE.MC).
+"That's the biggest concern for our members," said Steven Dignall, Scotland representative for the National Association of Pension Funds, whose Scottish members have combined assets of more than 70 billion pounds and include employers such as Heineken and Scottish Power, part of Iberdola.

 (Editing by Giles Elgood)